Portsmouth Safeguarding Children Partnership

 Portsmouth Safeguarding Children Partnership – Training Programme

-PSCP are privileged to have an ‘in-house’ multi-agency training programme offering a wide range of training events available for those who work with children and families in Portsmouth.
+PSCP is privileged to have an ‘in-house’ multi-agency training programme offering a wide range of training events available for those who work with children and families in Portsmouth.
 We have sixteen tailor made course covering a breath of safeguarding topics.
 We can offer bespoke and single agency training to meet the learning needs of teams and organisations.
 All our training is delivered by frontline professionals working in Portsmouth with support from the Training Manager and the Children & Families Practice Trainers.
 The principles and underpinning ethos of all our training is drawn from restorative practice.